HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-6 Repeaters.md

 #### Accessing Repeaters

 > **Key Information:** Most repeaters use *CTCSS tones or DCS codes* for access.
-Difficulties accessing a repeater could be caused by *improper offset, wrong CTCSS tone, or wrong DCS code*.
+Difficulties accessing a repeater could be caused by *improper offset, wrong CTCSS tone, or wrong DCS code*. *CTCSS (Continuous Tone-Coded Squelch System) is a sub-audible tone transmitted along with normal voice audio to open the squelch of a receiver*.

 Most repeaters require either a CTCSS (Continuous Tone-Coded Squelch System) tone, often called a PL (Private Line) tone, or a DCS (Digital Coded Squelch) code to access them. *CTCSS is a sub-audible tone transmitted along with normal voice audio to open the squelch of a receiver*.
 DCS, on the other hand, is a continuous stream of low-speed digital data.

 Both serve the same purpose: they help prevent interference and unintended activations of the repeater.
-Your radio can be set to transmit either type of squelch signal, depending on what the repeater requires.
+Your radio must be set to transmit the correct CTCSS tone or DCS code for the repeater to even recognize your signal.
 Check your local repeater directory or club information to find out which system a particular repeater uses.

+> **Key Information:** *DTMF (Dual-Tone Multi-Frequency) uses pairs of audio tones* for sending commands to repeaters and accessing systems like IRLP, but is different from CTCSS/DCS which are required for basic repeater access.

+You'll also encounter DTMF (Dual-Tone Multi-Frequency) in repeater operation. *DTMF uses pairs of audio tones* and is the same technology used in touch-tone phones.
+Unlike CTCSS or DCS, DTMF is not used for basic repeater access but instead for controlling repeater functions, activating links to other systems, or accessing internet-connected systems like IRLP.

 If you're having trouble accessing a repeater whose output you can hear, there could be several reasons:
 - *You're using the wrong offset*